Epsilon Eridani

 Epsilon Eridani (Latinized from ε Eridani), proper name Ran, is a star in the southern constellation of Eridanus.
 At a declination of −9.46°, it is visible from most of Earth's surface.
 Located at a distance 10.5 ly from the Sun, it has an apparent magnitude of 3.73, making it the third-closest individual star (or star system) visible to the naked eye.

 The star is estimated to be less than a billion years old.
 This relative youth gives Epsilon Eridani a higher level of magnetic activity than the Sun, with a stellar wind 30 times as strong.
 The star's rotation period is 11.2 days at the equator.
 Epsilon Eridani is smaller and less massive than the Sun, and has a lower level of elements heavier than helium.
 It is a main-sequence star of spectral class K2, with an effective temperature of about 5000 K, giving it an orange hue.
-It is a candidate member of the Ursa Major Moving Group of stars, which share a similar motion through the Milky Way, implying these stars shared a common origin in an open cluster.
+It is a candidate member of the Ursa Major moving group of stars, which share a similar motion through the Milky Way, implying these stars shared a common origin in an open cluster.

 Periodic changes in Epsilon Eridani's radial velocity have yielded evidence of a giant planet orbiting it, designated Epsilon Eridani b.
 The discovery of the planet was initially controversial, but most astronomers now regard the planet as confirmed.
-In 2016 the planet was given the proper name AEgir [sic].
-The Epsilon Eridani planetary system also includes a debris disc consisting of two belts of rocky asteroids, about 3 au and 20 au from the star.
-This orbital structure could be maintained by a hypothetical second planet, which if it exists would be called Epsilon Eridani c; however there has been no direct detection.
+In 2015 the planet was given the proper name AEgir [sic].
+The Epsilon Eridani planetary system also includes a debris disc consisting of a Kuiper belt analogue at 70 au from the star and warm dust between about 3 au and 20 au from the star.
+The gap in the debris disc between 20 and 70 au implies the likely existence of outer planets in the system.

 As one of the nearest Sun-like stars, Epsilon Eridani has been the target of several observations in the search for extraterrestrial intelligence.
 Epsilon Eridani appears in science fiction stories and has been suggested as a destination for interstellar travel.
-From Epsilon Eridani, the Sun would appear as star in Serpens, with an apparent magnitude of 2.4.
+From Epsilon Eridani, the Sun would appear as a star in Serpens, with an apparent magnitude of 2.4.